adaptris/interlok-installer/README.md

 ## Publish

-The simple jar, the fat jar and the targeted platform archive will be published (zip file on windows, tar file on linux or mac).
+The simple jar, the uber jar and the targeted platform archive will be published (zip file on windows, tar file on linux or mac).

 ```
 $ ./gradlew clean publish -PtargetPlatform=(win|linux|mac)